 The movement known as the alt-right or new-right has origins that are cultural, intellectual, and economic.
-In general alt-right thinkers tend to be younger than either conservatives or leftists.
+In general, alt-right thinkers tend to be younger than either conservatives or leftists.
 The most important cultural influence on the alt-right was the 1990’s cartoon comedy South Park.
 The main characters in this television cartoon were four boys who struggled to understand various absurdities in the world around them.
-Most of the problems were usually caused by the politically correct attitudes of the adults in their lives.
+Most of these problems were usually caused by the politically correct attitudes of the adults in their lives.
 South Park’s comedy did not showcase all of the ideas that have become part of the alt-right sphere, but the show was the beginning of a youth revolt against political correctness.

 Vice Presidential hopeful Dan Quayle famously challenged the wisdom of encouraging single motherhood by mentioning the TV sitcom Murphy Brown.
 Quayle’s remarks were not well received by the electorate.
 The writers of South Park have mercilessly ridiculed the notion that single motherhood is a net positive for society by creating a character, Eric Cartman, who is the sociopathic son of a single mom.
 In one episode young Cartman’s anti-social tendencies become so severe that his care is handed off to a series of super nannies.
 Only a male father figure, Cesar Milan from the television show Dog Whisperer, could correct young Eric’s misbehavior.
 At the end of the episode when Cesar Milan leaves, Cartman’s single mom reverts to form and once more encourages his misbehavior.

 By 1995 the political left had successfully built a highly successful coalition of the fringes which included the most vocal individuals in the LGBT community.
-The 1960’s counter-culture had been largely successful in its revolt against traditionalism to such an extent that there were few lifestyle choices left that were not accepted by the general public.
+The 1960’s counter-culture had been largely successful in its revolt against traditionalism to such an extent that there were few lifestyle choices left which were not accepted by the general public.
 Traditional conservatives who attempted to resist cultural movement left were often seen as out of touch and absurdly old-fashioned, or at least they were portrayed this way by major media outlets.
 The writers of South Park typically attacked the left by being even more outrageous and offensive than the leftists were.
 In one episode the school’s class gerbil is tragically lost in the colon of a teacher’s gay lover.
 When the gerbil, Lemiwinks, is finally rescued the boys are overjoyed.
 It seems certain that many parents were shocked to discover that there actually is such a thing as a sexual fetish involving gerbils.

 The most controversial aspect of alternative right politics is the frank discussion of racial differences.
 South Park followed conventional thinking by portraying the races as equals; however, the show did not avoid racial controversy.
 In an episode titles With Apologies to Jesse Jackson, the Reverend Jackson is portrayed as greedy and arrogant man who insists that others kiss his buttocks.
 The same episode features repeated use of the most terrible of words—nigger.